okta/okta.github.io/_source/_posts/2019-03-12-oauth2-spring-security-guide.md

 * [Identity, Claims, & Tokens – An OpenID Connect Primer, Part 1 of 3](/blog/2017/07/25/oidc-primer-part-1)
 * [Build a Secure API with Spring Boot and GraphQL](/blog/2018/08/16/secure-api-spring-boot-graphql)

 If you have any questions about this post, please add a comment below.
-For more awesome content, follow  [@oktadev](https://twitter.com/oktadev)  on Twitter, like us  [on Facebook](https://www.facebook.com/oktadevelopers/), or subscribe to  [our YouTube channel](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q)!
+For more awesome content, follow  [@oktadev](https://twitter.com/oktadev)  on Twitter, or subscribe to  [our YouTube channel](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q)!